 A Permit Application is accessible from the Applications screen up until the status is changed to ‘Issued’.
 Once issued, the Permit will be accessible from the Permits screen.
 To learn more about all permit statuses, see Overview of Permit Statuses and Processing a Permit Application.
 To create a Permit from the Issued stage, see our tutorial How to Create a New Permit.

-1. Log into CityReporter on the web using your city code, username and password, then select the Permits & Construction module on the left.
+1. Log into CityReporter on the web using your city code, username, and password, then select the Permits & Construction module on the left.

 2. Click on Permit Management at the top of the screen.
 You must have a module role of Permit Manager, Setup Manager, or Administrator to access Permit Management.

 5. Navigate through the tabs of the Permit Editor window to enter the relevant information.
 Full details on each tab are included below.

 - Required fields are outlined in red.

 - You cannot save partially completed Permit information.

 - Only when required fields are completed can you click Next or click on the tab heading to move to the next tab.